mysterious-coding/base_entranced/README.md

 Around 2008-2009, a server mod called Keramod was made by Kerafym and overtook GMod as the pug server mod of choice.
 It featured some new important bugfixes such as slot 0 fixes, double ammo fixes, and jihad items.
 It also had a few siege enhancements, such as anti-specjoin and zombies mode.
 Although development on Keramod was later abandoned, it was the best siege mod in existence at the time, and as a result was used on nearly all pug servers from 2009-2015.

 In 2015, Sil resumed work on base_enhanced, a CTF server mod he had forked from Teh.
 Its new bugfixes and special features such as `/pause` and `/class` caught the attention of the Siege community, but it didn't have enough siege bugfixes to overtake Keramod.
-It also had many unpopular "fixes" that were unwanted by the siege community, such as infinite charging "fix."
-I helped Sil by pointing out many siege bugs that needed to be fixed, but after some disagreements on unpopular siege "fixes" he had made, it became clear that I needed to create my own successor to Keramod.
+It also had many unpopular changes that were unwanted by the siege community, such as the removal of infinite charging.
+I helped Sil by pointing out many siege bugs that needed to be fixed, but after some disagreements on unpopular changes he had made, it became clear that I needed to create my own successor to Keramod.

 Later in 2015, with the help of Exar and Sil, I forked Sil's base_enhanced mod and created this mod, base_entranced.
-My intent was to build upon the great features and bugfixes of base_enhanced, but to turn it into a true Siege mod by adding more siege bugfixes and features, as well as remove the unpopular "fixes" that Sil had implemented against the wishes of the siege community.
-I have created many new features, as well as fixed many bugs that had plagued JK3 siege for years.
+My intent was to build upon the great features and bugfixes of base_enhanced, but to turn it into a true Siege mod by adding more siege bugfixes and features, as well as remove Sil's unpopular changes.

 My mod is now the most robust, bug-free server mod in JK3 siege history, and is the mod of choice for all JK3 siege servers.
 It is also the first open-source siege server mod.